ahammedsojon/travel-universe-client/README.md

 # Travel Universe

-This is the website's live demo [Create React App](https://travel-agency-1c186.web.app/).
+This is the website's [live demo](https://travel-agency-1c186.web.app/).

 ## Available Scripts